The science behind breathwork and inflammation

 We team up with scientists, doctors, and industry leaders to ensure our solution is firmly rooted in scientific evidence

 Leading global research organizations have conducted independent studies that validate our approach.
-These findings prioritize broader knowledge and remain unbiased by our internal goals.

 uc davis University logo